Phineas and Ferb: Star Wars

 "Phineas and Ferb: Star Wars" (also titled "Episode IVa: May the Ferb Be with You") is a one-hour long crossover episode of the American animated series Phineas and Ferb, featuring characters from Star Wars.
-The 41st broadcast episode of the fourth season and the 215th broadcast episode overall of the series, it aired on July 26, 2014, on Disney Channel and later on Disney XD on August 4, 2014.
+The 31st and 32nd episodes, as well as the 41st broadcast episode of the fourth season, the 215th episode segment broadcast and the 131st and 132nd episodes overall of the series, it aired on July 26, 2014, on Disney Channel and later on Disney XD on August 4, 2014.
 The episode's plot, while not considered canon in the Star Wars timeline, is a retelling of the 1977 film Star Wars: Episode IV – A New Hope in the style of Rosencrantz and Guildenstern Are Dead, where the Phineas and Ferb characters interact with the Star Wars characters.

 Plot

 Perry the "Rebelpus" breaks into the Imperial Corporate Offices, steals a disc containing the plans for the Death Star, and rendezvouses with Princess Leia's ship.
 Meanwhile, on the planet Tatooine, Phineas Flynn and Ferb Fletcher live with their parents as contented moisture farmers.
 Darth Vader's Star Destroyer intercepts Leia's ship, forcing her to load the disc into R2-D2, but she is observed by a trio of Imperial stormtroopers composed of Candace Flynn, Baljeet Rai, and Buford Van Stomm.
 Candace attempts to report the actions of the Rebels to the empire but is put down by her commanding officer.
 After seeing R2-D2 and C-3PO entering an escape pod, the trio decide to pursue them in a second escape pod and prove their worth by recapturing the lost plans, with Perry secretly hitching a ride with them.

 Elsewhere, Darthenshmirtz arrives with his robotic underling Norm-3P0 at the Death Star.
 He reveals that he has a new invention that is even more evil, but that requires the Force to power it.
 Candace, Baljeet, and Buford are on the trail of the droids until their commander sends them into Mos Eisley.
 Perry continues trailing the droids as they are seized by Jawas and sold to Owen Lars, and eventually absconds with R2-D2.
 They run into Phineas and Ferb on their way to Obi-Wan Kenobi's, whom Phineas and Ferb are acquainted with as he has given them instruction in the Jedi arts.
 Despite their offer of a ride, R2-D2 continues on his own while Perry remains unseen by the duo, unaware that their collision has resulted in the Death Star disc remaining in the back seat of Phineas and Ferb's speeder.